No more ‘snail mail’: Sen. Schumer aims to overhaul USPS - NewsBreak

 No more ‘snail mail’: Sen. Schumer aims to overhaul USPS

-(WSYR-TV) — It has been called ‘snail mail’ but Sen. Chuck Schumer is hoping to make that a thing of the past.
-Sunday, Sen. Schumer announced a vote that would bring a $50 billion overhaul to the United States Postal Service (USPS).
+(WSYR-TV) — It has been called ‘snail mail’ but Senator Chuck Schumer is hoping to make that a thing of the past.
+Sunday, Sen. Schumer announced a vote that would bring a $50 Billion overhaul to the United States Postal Service (USPS).

 One of the key pillars of this bill, as reported by NPR , is to require employees to enroll in Medicare to cutdown on premiums.
 NPR estimates that move along would save USPS around $22.6 billion over the next decade.